0xGingi/kagi-discord-bot/README.md

 2. `/websearch` - Search for non-commercial web content using the Kagi Web Enrichment API
 3. `/newssearch` - Search for non-commercial news content using the Kagi News Enrichment API
 4. `/summarize` - Summarize URLs, text, or channel conversations using the Kagi Universal Summarizer API
+5. `/search` - Search the web using Kagi's premium Search API with full results (Currently Invite Only - Contact support@kagi.com for access)

 ## Prerequisites